Speaker of the Texas House of Representatives

 The speaker of the Texas House of Representatives is the presiding officer of the Texas House of Representatives.
 The Speaker's main duties are to conduct meetings of the House, appoint committees, and enforce the Rules of the House.
-The current speaker is Dustin Burrows, a Republican from Lubbock, who was elected Speaker on January 14, 2025.
+The current speaker of the house is Dustin Burrows, a Republican from Lubbock, who was elected Speaker on January 14, 2025.

 Election

 The speaker is elected by a majority of the Texas House of Representatives from its membership.
 On the first day of each regular session, the Secretary of State calls the House to order, and administers the oath of office to the new members.
-Once the members are sworn in the Secretary presides over the chamber until the election of a Speaker.
+Once the members are sworn in, the Secretary presides over the chamber until the election of a Speaker.

 Before the vote for Speaker, informal campaigning and coalition-building often take place among House members.
 Prospective candidates for Speaker may seek pledges of support from fellow legislators in the weeks or months leading up to the legislative session.
 These pledges are typically made public through letters filed with the Chief Clerk of the House.
 Although the election process itself is formal and occurs on the House floor, the outcome is often determined in advance through these behind-the-scenes negotiations and political alliances.